New Winslow S3E43

 She felt slightly guilty at the sliver of relief she felt at that.
 There were no expectations of her.
 For the first time in a long time, she didn’t have to worry about him.

-“And I’m not sure if Noah informed you or not, but we don’t generally allow family visits here unless it’s part of family or marital therapy,” Corey continued.
+“And I’m not sure if Noah informed you or not, but we don’t generally allow family visits here unless it’s part of family or marital therapy,” Cody continued.

 “No, he didn’t,” Olivia said.
 “But I understand.”

-“Anyway, that’s really all I have to share,” Corey said.
+“Anyway, that’s really all I have to share,” Cody said.
 “Do you have any questions for me?”

 “No,” Olivia said.